a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 2) **Simplify functionality**

 I'll be the first to admit it: it is fun to squeeze in as much functionality into one function.
 But it is a deep pimple to squeeze out if anything goes wrong.
-If you see your code exceeding 5 indendtations, seperate it into separate functions.
+If you see your code exceeding 5 indentations, separate it into separate functions.
 That way your code is more understandable for others and yourself and you can also more easily apply unittesting if you so please.

 3) **If something is running slow, see if dictionaries help**

 My first version of these functions did not use dictionaries; it just inserted data iteratively, as it collected it.
 It would probably still be running if I hadn't stopped it.
+When I used dictionaries instead, the program finished within 40 seconds.

 Knowing whether you should use a for-loop, list-comprehension, dictionary, apply.lambda, dataframes, etc. can sometimes be difficult.
-Memory constraints can be an issue (which is why I initially when with a for-loop iteration of inserting data) meaning something that works really really fast for smaller amounts of data crashes your computer when you work with millions of rows.
+Memory constraints can be an issue (which is why I initially when with a for-loop iteration of inserting data).
+That means that some datasets work really really well and fast with list-comprehensions and apply.lambda, but when huge datasets are put through those functions, it can crash your computer.
 You get the best idea by just trying stuff out.
 That way you develop a feeling for when what works best.

 ## My code:

-I separated my functionality into three modules:
+I separated my functionality into two modules:

 1) main module that calls the others into action

 2) function module that holds all the necessary functions

-3) error module that holds any errors that I raise.

 First, the main module, as of this writing called 'database_setup.py'.
 It calls certain functions from the 'Setup_Name_DB' class, which gets the functionality going.
 The functions getting called are: __init__(), which gets called when the class gets initialized; create_table_names(); create_table_popularity(); and collect_save_data().
 I will go over those functions below.